Everything you need to know about baby orcas

 From their dramatic birth into large, social pods to their early years filled with learning, nursing, and growth, orca calves exemplify resilience and intelligence.
 Their survival depends on strong maternal bonds and pod cooperation within a delicate marine environment.

-By exploring Baja California Sur’s Gulf of California with expert guides, you can witness these magnificent calves firsthand, deepening your understanding and connection to the ocean’s wonders, while helping protect these incredible animals for generations to come.
+By exploring Baja California Sur’s Gulf with expert guides, you can witness these magnificent cetacean species firsthand, deepening your understanding and connection to the ocean’s wonders, while helping protect these incredible animals for generations to come.

-If you are interested in joining a Baja Adventures expedition or learning more about orca calves, marine ecology, and regenerative conservation in Baja, feel free to ask!
+If you are interested in joining a Baja Adventures expedition or learning more about cetaceans, marine ecology, and regenerative conservation in Baja, feel free to ask!

 Previous